 Course Description

 The course will introduce students to the Model Rules of Professional Conduct and the New York Rules of Professional Conduct within the context of social justice lawyering to prepare students for admission to the bar and the ethical practice of law.
 Students will explore the ethical complexities that exist in the practice of law, especially those raised when representing clients who may be marginalized by our society or when engaging in social change litigation.
 Foundational concepts of professionalism, professional judgment, and the effective and ethical practice of law will be examined using a variety of formats including case law, client narratives, and simulations.
 Professional Responsibility is required for any student seeking admission to the New York bar.
-It may also be helpful in preparing for the Multistate Professional Responsibility Examination (MPRE).
+While this course may also be helpful in preparing for the Multistate Professional Responsibility Examination (MPRE), this is not a MPRE review course.

 Instructor